-The ISO/IEC Software Identification Tag standard [SWID] has defined a schema for identifying applications installed on endpoints and their patch status.
-The Endpoint Compliance Profile 1.0 focuses on being able to collect this information from an endpoint and store it in a repository.
+The Endpoint Compliance Profile 1.0 focuses on being able to collect posture information from an endpoint and store it in a repository.
 This makes posture information from a network's endpoints available to authorized parties.
-Uses of this data are innumerable--vulnerability management, asset management, software asset management, and configuration management solutions, analytics tools, endpoints that need to make connectivity decisions, and metrics reporting scripts, among others, are all able to reference the data stored in the repository to achieve their purposes.
+Uses of this data are innumerable-vulnerability management, asset management, software asset management, and configuration management solutions, analytics tools, endpoints that need to make connectivity decisions, and metrics reporting scripts, among others, are all able to reference the data stored in the repository to achieve their purposes.

 3.3.
-Follow-up Actions
+Data Sharing